xavierbrasher/xavierbrasher.github.io/index.md

 I have some of my repo's below this

+# Name and Age Rememberer CPP!!

+This is a CPP script that taught me cpp basically.
+I did this as I wanted name and age as an executable.
+I know there are many other ways to do this but I thought it would be fun to learn a new language  [Name And Age CPP](https://github.com/xavierbrasher/Name-And-Age-Remember-CPP)

 # Name and Age Rememberer

 This is a python script that taught me so much.
 I learnt how to open files, I learned how to use colours, and I most importantly made it fake loading screens :).
 [Name And Age](https://github.com/xavierbrasher/nameAndAgeRemember)